wehs7661/ensemble_md/docs/simulations.rst

       The histogram cutoff. -1 means that no histogram correction will be performed.
   - :code:`n_ex`: (Optional, Default: 0)
       The number of swaps to be proposed in one attempt.
 This works basically the same as :code:`-nex` flag in GROMACS replica exchange simulations.
       A recommended value is :math:`N^3`, where :math:`N` is the number of swappable pairs and can therefore be different in each iteration.
-If :code`n_ex` is specified as 0, neighboring swapping will be carried out.
+If :code:`n_ex` is specified as 0, neighboring swapping will be carried out.
 For more details, please refer to :ref:`doc_swap_basics`.
   - :code:`runtime_args`: (Optional, Default: :code:`None`)
       Additional runtime arguments to be appended to the GROMACS :code:`mdrun` command provided in a dictionary.